eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Track record of developing new research ideas, as demonstrated by one or more first author publications or projects.
 	- Publications at top ML/Audio/HCI conferences is a big plus: CHI, UIST, NeurIPS, ICML, ICLR, ISMIR, Interspeech, ICASSP.
 + Distributed Deep Learning
++ Staff Research Scientist, AI/ML
+	- at Chan Zuckerberg Initiative (View all jobs)
+	- Redwood City, CA (Open to Flex)
+	- We’re on an ambitious mission to solve some of society’s toughest challenges — from eradicating disease to improving education and addressing the needs of our local communities.
+Join us to build a better future for everyone!
+	- The mission of the CZI Science Initiative is to support the science and technology that will help make it possible to cure, prevent, or manage all diseases by the end of the century.
+We support interdisciplinary teams of physicians, biologists, computational scientists, and engineers to expand our understanding of the human body and illness — the very science behind medicine.
+CZI fosters collaboration between scientists and engineers, develops tools and technologies, and builds support for basic scientific research.
+Our current focus is on understanding the mysteries of the cell, the fundamental building block of life.
+To that end, our approach in the Science Technology group is to digitally model cell function through research, advanced development, collaboration, and funding
+	- Building software such as:
+		* CZ cellxgene - an easy to use corpus of single-cell transcriptomics data.
+		* CZ ID - a metagenomics platform that delivers insights in infectious disease.
+	- Funding of:
+		* Single cell biology and the application of technologies that enable multi-omics investigation at the level of cells.
+		* Imaging and developing tools capable of observing biological processes across spatial scales at the level of tissues, cells, and proteins.
+	- Doing science through:
+		* The CZ Biohub empowering scientists to work on their riskiest, most exciting ideas.
+		* The CZ Imaging Institute and developing technologies to image the molecular architecture of the cell with atomic resolution.
+	- As a Staff Research Scientist on the AI/ML team you will develop and apply state-of-the-art methods in artificial intelligence and machine learning to solve important problems in the biomedical sciences aligned with CZI’s mission.
+You will work as part of a team to leverage CZI’s large open-source biological datasets to create models that transform our understanding of cells.
+	- You will have the opportunity to work closely with teams of scientists, computational biologists, engineers within CZI and to collaborate with CZI grantees, with CZ institutes, and other external labs and organizations.
+Your work will inspire and enhance the production and analysis of datasets by CZ teams and collaborators.
+Scientific focus areas could include single cell biology, imaging, genomics, and proteomics.
+	- Develop, deploy, and maintain innovative machine learning models,  systems, and software tools that enable the analysis and interpretation of complex biology data sets.
+	- Solve important problems in biomedical sciences through the application of state-of-the-art methods in artificial intelligence and machine learning.
+	- Implement solutions with respect to complex problems/scientific questions on large scale data sets, especially using machine learning approaches, predictive models, and statistical analysis, to advance understanding of cell structures, systems, and interactions.
+	- Enjoy working in a highly interactive and cross-functional collaborative environment with a diverse team of colleagues and partners in leading-edge cell biology data-driven research.
+	- Have a PhD or Masters in computer science (focus on machine learning & data analytics), computational biology or a related field or equivalent industry experience and at least 6-8 years of experience developing and applying machine learning methods.
+	- Have demonstrated experience building and training AI/ML models, ideally but not exclusively to address problems in biology, and developing deep learning methods
+	- Experience and technical fluency in AI, machine learning, operations research, data integration, or computer science on varied large scale data sets
+	- Have the ability to work independently and as part of a team, and have excellent communication and interpersonal skills.
+	- Have a proven track record of relevant research publications, preprints, or software packages
+	- The Redwood City, CA base pay range for this role is $270,000.00- $405,000.00.
++ Research Scientist Intern
+	- at Chan Zuckerberg Initiative
+	- Redwood City, CA (Onsite)
+	- We’re on an ambitious mission to solve some of society’s toughest challenges — from eradicating disease to improving education and addressing the needs of our local communities.
+Join us to build a better future for everyone!
+	- The mission of the CZI Science Initiative is to support the science and technology that will help make it possible to cure, prevent, or manage all diseases by the end of the century.
+We support interdisciplinary teams of physicians, biologists, computational scientists, and engineers to expand our understanding of the human body and illness — the very science behind medicine.
+CZI fosters collaboration between scientists and engineers, develops tools and technologies, and builds support for basic scientific research.
+Our North Star objective is on understanding the mysteries of the cell, the fundamental building block of life.
+To that end, our approach is to digitally model cell function through research, advanced development, collaboration, and funding.
+	- Building software such as
+		* CZ cellxgene - an easy to use corpus of single-cell transcriptomics data.
+		* CZ ID - a metagenomics platform that delivers insights in infectious disease.
+	- Funding of
+		* Single cell biology and the application of technologies that enable multi-omics investigation at the level of cells.
+		* Imaging and developing tools capable of observing biological processes across spatial scales at the level of tissues, cells, and proteins.
+	- Doing science through
+		* The CZ Biohub empowering scientists to work on their riskiest, most exciting ideas.
+		* The CZ Imaging Institute and developing technologies to image the molecular architecture of the cell with atomic resolution.
+		* As a Research Scientist Intern, you will contribute to the development and application of state-of-the-art methods in artificial intelligence and machine learning to solve important problems in the biomedical sciences aligned with CZI’s mission.
+You will work as part of the Single Cell team to leverage CZI’s large open-source biological datasets to create models that transform our understanding of cells.
+You will have the opportunity to work closely with teams of scientists, computational biologists, and engineers.
+	- Develop innovative machine learning models that enable the analysis and interpretation of complex biology data sets.
+	- Solve important problems in biomedical sciences through the application of state-of-the-art methods in artificial intelligence and machine learning.
+	- Implement solutions with respect to complex problems/scientific questions on large scale data sets.
+	- Targeted graduation date December 2024 through Summer 2025
+	- Pursuing a MS or PhD degree (Computer Science or related field preferred) and will have time remaining in school after your summer internship
+	- Enjoy working in a highly interactive and cross-functional collaborative environment with a diverse team of colleagues and partners in leading-edge cell biology data-driven research.
+	- Have experience building and training AI/ML models, ideally but not exclusively to address problems in biology and developing deep learning methods.
+	- Experience with PyTorch, scikit-learn, and other deep learning frameworks.
+	- Experience using collaborative notebook-based workflows (e.g., Jupyter, Databricks) for prototyping and knowledge sharing.
+	- Familiarity with big data technologies
+	- The ability to work for 12 consecutive weeks during the Summer 2024
+	- Our internship program is designed to give students a meaningful, real-world work experience that complements their academic learnings.
+While we are not able to offer conversions to full-time positions following our internships, our program is open to a wide range of students at any point in their undergraduate careers that want to develop skills, gain experience, and connect with leaders in their fields.
+	- The Redwood City, CA pay for this role is: $56.74/hour for BS candidates; $60.07/hour for MS candidates; $63.61/hour for PhD candidates.
+	- The Chan Zuckerberg Initiative was founded in 2015 to help solve some of society’s toughest challenges — from eradicating disease and improving education, to addressing the needs of our local communities.
+Our mission is to build a more inclusive, just, and healthy future for everyone.
 + Research Scientist
 	- By applying to this role, you will be considered for Research Scientist roles across all teams at OpenAI.
 	- As a Research Scientist here, you will develop innovative machine learning techniques and advance the research agenda of the team you work on, while also collaborating with peers across the organization.
 We are looking for people who want to discover simple, generalizable ideas that work well even at large scale, and form part of a broader research vision that unifies the entire company.